lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

 ---

-### 3. SPIRE Agent — Delegated Certificate Request Improvements
+### 3. SPIRE Agent — Delegated Certificate Request Improvements -- gap fixed

 #### 3.1.
 TPM App Key Context Should Not Be Sent Back to SPIRE Agent